 - The conception of time as well as the natural balance between conflicting forces of tension.

 - The manifestation of topological phases through the crinkles and folds in canvas that mirror the longitudinal waves in the membrane of the universe.

 Phase of Nothingness – Black (空相—黒), 1978–79

-Throughout his career, Sekine’s oeuvre had examined the artistic possibilities of his former group Mono-ha as well as its ideological root in the philosophy of Zen.
-By fusing topological theories –a study of the properties of space- with his artistic experimentation, Nobuo’s art explores the intrinsic quality of matter under various phases of transformation.
-Sekine perceived form, space, and matter as extremely malleable.
-The artist deliberately made it hard for the audience to identify the material used to produce his works, and made a significant impact on the Japanese art scene.
+Throughout his career, Sekine’s oeuvre had examined the artistic possibilities of his former group Mono-ha and its ideological root in the philosophy of Zen.
+By fusing topological theories, a study of the properties of space, with his artistic experimentation, Nobuo’s art explores the intrinsic quality of matter under various phases of transformation.
+Nobuo perceived form, space, and matter as extremely malleable.
+The artist deliberately made it hard for the audience to identify the material used to produce his works.
+All of this combined ensured that he and his work a significant impact on the Japanese art scene.